Application Process FAQs

 Qualification details and instructions for obtaining a fee waiver can be found at the USC Graduate Admission website.
 You must follow the steps listed to have the fee waiver applied to your account prior to submitting your online application.
 No refunds will be issued post-submission.

-Application review and admissions notifications are completed in rounds, with the exception of the Global EdD program.
+Application review and admissions notifications are completed in rounds, with the exception of the PhD in Urban Education Policy and the Global EdD programs.
 Your complete application must be submitted by the specified admissions round deadline to receive a decision by the corresponding notification date.
 Incomplete applications will be moved to the next round and, once complete, will receive a decision by the notification date specified for that round.
 You will receive an email when an admission decision has been made.

 To eliminate delays in your application processing time, submit your online application before submitting any supplemental materials such as official transcripts and test scores.
 Please include your USC ID number on all documents you send to the USC Office of Graduate Admission and USC Rossier.
 Review the application checklist for your program of interest to ensure all required materials are present and sent to the correct department.

 Please make sure all required materials are submitted by the round deadline so that you can receive a decision by the corresponding notification date.
-Incomplete applications may be pushed to the next round and your decision may be delayed.
+Incomplete applications will be pushed to the next round and your decision may will be delayed.

 Send your final transcripts to the Office of Degree Progress.
 Instructions for submitting your final transcripts will be provided on your admission letter from the Office of Graduate Admission.
 To view this letter, log in to your youSC account.